vyomasystems-lab/challenges-neha3096/level1_design2/Readme.md

 The updated design is checked in as seq_detect_1011_fix.v

 ## Verification Strategy

-The CoCoTb based Python test is developed using Vyoma's UpTickPro verification framework.
+Verification Strategy for Swequence detection is as follows:

+-inp_bit has been loaded with a random input stream, which is long enough to repeat non-overlapping/overlapping sequences for 1011.

+-this incoming stream's last four bits are captured and at this point dut.seq_seen.value is checked

+-the value of seq_seen gives the output for is the sequence is correctly detected or not.

+-to exercise all of the input pattern(1011) direct assert is not used, instead a count variable is incremented whenever sequence pattern is sent but not detected by dut.
+-assert failure is raised for count > 0

+## Is the verification complete ?
 Randomised input testing has been used to cover width and depth for verification of the design.

-## Is the verification complete ?
+The testbench geneartes a random sequence stream and checks for 1011 in that and raises error whenever not detected.
+The tb thouroughly exercises all possible scenarios, it can be said the design verification is complete.